 Fair Labor Standards Act Designation: Nonexempt

-Under general supervision of the Senior Automotive and Warehouse Coordinator, performs and may direct a crew performing repair, overhaul, and maintenance of automotive vehicles; construction-type, mobile, earth-moving, and load-lifting equipment; and various heavy-duty, portable, and stationary engines.
+Under general supervision of the Senior Automotive and Warehouse Coordinator, performs and may direct a crew to repair, overhaul, and maintain automotive vehicles; construction-type, mobile, earth-moving, and load-lifting equipment; and various heavy-duty, portable, and stationary engines.
 Equipment Mechanic is a skilled level classification.

 EXAMPLES OF WORK PERFORMED: